Achieving NIS Directive compliance with Enterprise SIEM

 NCSC published best practice

-The NCSC has published an introduction to the NIS Directive and a set of high-level guidance objectives, or Indicators of Good Practice, for Critical Infrastructure organisations; this includes guidance for C1 and C2.
+The NCSC has published an introduction to the NIS Directive and guidance for Critical Infrastructure organisations; this includes guidance for C1 and C2.
 Their advice covers:

-- Managing security risk: Appropriate organisational structures, policies and processes to understand, assess and manage security risks to systems supporting essential services.
+1. Managing security risk: Appropriate organisational structures, policies and processes to understand, assess and manage security risks to systems supporting essential functions.

-- Protecting against cyber attack: Proportionate security measures to protect services and systems from cyber attack.
+2. Protecting against cyber attack: Proportionate security measures to protect systems supporting essential functions from cyber attack.

-- Detecting cyber security events: Ensure security defences are effective and detect cyber security events that could, or will, affect services.
+3. Detecting cyber security events: Ensure security defences are effective and detect cyber security events that could, or will, affect essential functions.

-- Minimising the impact of cyber security incidents: Minimise the impact of an incident on services including the restoration of services where necessary.
+4. Minimising the impact of cyber security incidents: Minimise the adverse impact of an incident on the operation of essential functions including the restoration of services where necessary.

 NCSC also has an associated Cyber Assurance Framework (CAF) for audit, review and assessment services.